 This lack of savings is even though the economy and job market are very strong, incomes are rising per the latest August 2018 jobs report, and every American that has any skills is in high demand as there are more jobs than people to work them.
 That means they are literally one paycheck away from not being able to pay their bills, buy food, pay for a car repair, pay rent, or cover their medical needs.
 This lack of savings is truly a crisis that our nation just can’t ever seem to overcome.

-This recent Bankrate poll from mid-2016 is just one of the many that continue to come out.
+This recent Bankrate poll from early-2018 (they run this survey annually) just one of the many that continue to come out.
+There is also a survey from SSR which supports this.
 Year after year there continues to be polls and surveys that show what a poor job Americans do at saving money.
-Even though the recession ended about 7 years ago, people still are unwilling to save for the next downturn in the economy.
+Even though the recession ended about 8 years ago, people still are unwilling to save for the next downturn in the economy.
 Or this lack of will to save is putting them at tremendous risk of the next emergency that their family may face.

 Importance of emergency savings

 There are literally thousands of things that can throw off a family’s finances.
 It can include things such as an unexpected car repair bill or medical issue.
 In fact, according to NerdWallet about 650,000 families go bankrupt each year due to health care bills.
 Some of these could have been prevented if the patient had adequate savings.
 With the cost of healthcare continuing to increase, that challenge can become even worse.

 Other hardships are caused by a roommate unexpectedly leaving, divorce, lawsuits, air conditioner breaking, and employment issues.
 Just look at the recent turbulence in the economy due to the United Kingdom leaving the EU, and even something as unexpected as that could cause an employer to cut back.
 This will then impact a family’s income and ability to pay their bills on time.